ermaitland/ga-project-3-frontend/README.md

 };
 ```

-Firsty, I saved the encrypted password, this is after it has been hashed and salted, then I create the function which I go on to use in the login function on the user controller.
-This compares the passworded entered with the hashed password stored and allows the user to login but creating a token:
+Firsty, I saved the encrypted password, which was hashed and salted.
+Then I create the function which I go on to use in the login function on the user controller.
+This compared the passwords entered with the hashed password stored and allows the user to login by creating a token:

 ```js
 const isValidPassword = user.validatePassword(req.body.password);